SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-22-pandemic-in-retrospect.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

 Alas, the Krispy Kreme nearest Chez Weekend is 2 states away.
-So&hellip; optimism is in order, just not in my immediate vicinity.
+So optimism is in order&hellip; just not in my immediate vicinity.

 ---